 On a final note – I would like to mention that the famous Rideau Canal in Ottawa – which is also used for skating, is the biggest natural outdoor rink – just not the longest.
 It also has a place in the Guinness Book of World Records.

-Have you ever heard about skating on the Forks?
-Did you know it was the world’s longest natural outdoor rink?
+Did you know the Forks was the world’s longest natural outdoor rink?